mlopscommunity/Reading-Group-Practical-MLOps/README.md

 # Format

-This is an async reading club:
+This is an async first reading club:

 - Don't push yourself to read the entire book, select a few chapters (5 or 6) that you are really interested about
 - There's no hurry, but working through a chapter per week is a good pace